 dataset is licensed for commercial applications,

-verified miners will receive a share of licensing
+verified contributors will receive a share of licensing

-revenues in proportion to the HTD tokens held by
+revenues in proportion to the claim tokens held by

 Right